anishakd4/nextjslearning/routing-handlers-demo/README.md

 - Headers from the headers functions are read only.
 To set headers you need to return a new response wih new header.

 ## Cookies in Route Handlers

+- Cookies in Route Handlers
+- Cookies are small pieces of data that a server sends to a user's web browser.
+The browser may send store the cookie and send it back to the same server with later requests.
+- Cookies are mainly used for 3 purposes.
+1 - Session management like login and shopping cards.
+2 - Personalization like user preferences and themes.
+3 - Tracking like recording and analyzing user behavior.
+- To set a cookie first option is to return a new response using the setCookie header.
+To get the cookie we can use requestHeaders.
+- Second option is to use cookies method provided by nextjs.
+- Other than get and set "cookies()" function support other methods also like "has", "delete" etc.